 - In the rare event that the customer has paid for the goods in full or even a deposit and the supplier goes out of business, the company will look into the matters and do right by the customer.
 However, if the terms had been discussed with the supplier reaching out to the customer directly and the customer agreed to it, the company shall have no obligations towards the customers.

 - The company refrains from using terms such as ‘recommended’ or ‘approved’ or ‘trusted’ suppliers as the company offers only advice in terms of a supplier near the customer and it’s up to the customer’s discretion to follow the advice and reach out to the supplier.

-- The Supplier may choose to deliver the Goods by instalments, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate Contract and be duly discussed with the customer.
-Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.
+- The supplier may choose to deliver the goods in instalments, which shall be invoiced and paid for separately.
+Each instalment shall constitute a separate contract and be duly discussed with the customer.
+Any delay in delivery or defect in an instalment shall not entitle the customer to cancel any other instalment.

 On delivery by the supplier, the goods shall:

 - Conform in all material respects with their description and any applicable specification and be fit for fitting/ use;